 If you have a fixed rate mortgage the only reason your monthly payment can increase is if you have an escrow or impound account and your property tax or homeowners insurance increase or if you have a deficiency in your escrow account

-If your monthly payment increased because your property taxes and homeowners insurance increased, you can try to find less expensive insurance or potentially submit an appeal to reduce your property tax assessment.
-There is no guarantee that your county property tax assessor will grant your appeal but it does not hurt to try.
+If you are required to pay impounds and your property tax or homeowners insurance increase, your monthly mortgage payment also increases.
+To offset this increase you can try to find less expensive insurance or potentially submit an appeal to reduce your property tax assessment.
+There is no guarantee that your county property tax assessor grants your appeal but it does not hurt to try.

-You can also use the escrow account history to compare property tax and homeowners insurance payments made from the account to the actual bills you received for those items and to identify any account deficiencies.
+The escrow account history enables you identify changes in specific items that contributed to the increase in your mortgage payment.
+You can also use the account history to compare property tax and homeowners insurance payments made from the account to the actual bills you received for those items and to identify any account deficiencies.

-If you have an adjustable rate mortgage (ARM) or interest only mortgage that means that your monthly mortgage payment may increase when your loan adjusts.
-If you have an ARM or interest only mortgage and interest rates increases, your monthly payment typically increases as well.
+If you have an adjustable rate mortgage (ARM) or interest only mortgage your monthly mortgage payment may increase when your loan adjusts.
+This typically happens when interest rates rise.
 Additionally, if you have an interest only mortgage, your payment can jump when you are required to start paying principal.